 The ideals at the heart of a cell-based church and a prayer beacon blend together.
 At Pill these values are based on:

-and developing intimacy with Jesus;
+Praying and developing intimacy with Jesus;

-in mission;
+Engaging in mission;

-through good teaching, training and equipping;
+Learning through good teaching, training and equipping;

-out to those who don't know Jesus;
+Reaching out to those who don't know Jesus;

-authentic and honest community and hospitality
+Sharing authentic and honest community and hospitality

-for those who are in need or who are hurting.
+Caring for those who are in need or who are hurting.

 The Salvation Army has been part of the community of the village of Pill, South West England, for 125 years.
 Locals attended one of the Army's meetings in the neighbouring town of Bristol with the intention of disrupting what was happening there, but ended up getting saved.
 They returned to the village and decided to start the work - the Army's been there ever since.